troycomi/bed_vcf_match/README.md

 Currently only bed output is supported.
 Each row corresponds to a row in the input bed file.
 The columns are:
 1. Chromosome
-2. Start Position
+2. Start position
-3. End Position
+3. End position
 4. Number of entries in the modern VCF within this region.
-5. Number of derived haplotypes within the region
+5. Number of derived variants within the region
-6. Number of derived haplotypes in the archaic VCF within the region
+6. Number of derived variants in the modern VCF joined with archaic
-7. Number of derived haplotypes in archaic which match a derived haplotype in the modern vcf.
+7. Number of derived variants in the archaic VCF within the region
-8. Column 7 divided by column 4
+8. Number of derived variants in archaic which match a derived variant in the modern vcf.

 ## License